ligato/docs/docs/user-guide/concepts.md

 }
 ```

-As you can see, the config file can contain multiple fields of various types together with the json struct tag.
+As one can see, the config file can contain multiple fields of various types together with the json struct tag.
 Lists and maps are also allowed.
 Notice that not all fields must be defined in the file itself - empty fields are set to default values or handled as not set.

 List of supported configuration files can be found [here][config-files]